minkphp/docs/guides/session.rst

 .. code-block:: php

-    // choose a Mink driver.
-More about it in later chapters
+    // Choose a Mink driver.
+More about it in later chapters.
     $driver = new \Behat\Mink\Driver\GoutteDriver();

     $session = new \Behat\Mink\Session($driver);